All Articles/

 FactorEvery-Other-Month (60 days)Quarterly (90 days)

-Property near water, woods, or construction✅ RecommendedMay not hold
+Proximity to water, woods, or construction✅ RecommendedMay not hold

-High pest pressure history✅ RecommendedMay not hold
+History of high pest pressure✅ RecommendedMay not hold

 Active infestation (first year)✅ or monthlyToo long between visits